 - Make all images readable

 Making banners and promotional page elements readable for mobile invites the user to follow important calls-to-action and prevents user frustration.
-Increase the size of the type, keeping it at 14px or higher while maintaining hierarchy of the value proposition and call-to-action.
+Increase the size of the type, keeping it at 14px or higher while maintaining the hierarchy of the value proposition and call-to-action.
 Increase the image height to 300px or 350px to allow more real estate for the message (keep the width at 600px).

 - Optimize all images to decrease page load time